Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Administrators

-Strategy's Expected Result/Impact: safe, well-managed campus
+Strategy's Expected Result/Impact: Safe, well-managed campus

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Administrators

 Strategy 3: CSA will conduct weekly safety walks and door checks, as well as performing all required drills.

-Strategy's Expected Result/Impact: increased safety on campus
+Strategy's Expected Result/Impact: Increased safety on campus; compliance with district expectations

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Administrators

 Performance Objective 2 - SAFETY COMMITTEE